 But, it may not always be easy trying to do your work with a dog or cat lying quietly at your feet.
 They might require more attention, and you might have to put them through other life transitions you’re dealing with, like moving.

-Let’s cover some of the new challenges you might be facing while working remotely and how your dog will fit in.
+Let’s cover some new challenges you might face while working remotely and how your dog will fit in.

 A change of scenery

 Almost 16 million people moved during the pandemic.
-That probably seems like a lot during a time where people were told to stay at home.
-But that’s exactly the point.
+That probably seems like a lot during a time when people were told to stay at home.
+But that’s precisely the point.
 Most of the moves were people moving from big, crowded cities to more rural areas.
-Some of the benefits of doing so include:
+Some of the benefits of doing so include the following: